aslamhus/RectanglePacker/README.md

 ## Potential Improvements

-### Simulated Annealing algorithm
+### Metaheuristic

-Implement a simulated annealing approach - run the heuristic multiple times with different starting best guesses.
-Then create a method to measure the viability of the solutions, finally choosing the best.
-Currently, the heuristic iterates downwards from a large best guess, reducing the number of columns represented by the best guess tile height until a solution is found.
+Run the heuristic multiple times with different starting best guesses, leveraging web workers for efficiency if necessary.
+Develop a method to measure the viability of the solutions, with remaining space as the main criterion.

+Currently, the heuristic iterates downwards from a high initial best guess, reducing the number of columns until a solution is found.
 This means that the optimal solution is sometimes missed.
+Starting with a range of best guesses, some of which purposefully overshooting the bin area, would increase the likelihood of an optimal solution.

 ## Test the RectanglePacker online